bantex01/Test-OTEL-SpringBoot-App/README.md

 # java-otel-test
-Simple java app to run under the OTEL Java Agent to produce a metric, trace and log in OTLP format for testing purposes
+Simple java app to run under the OTEL Java Agent to produce a  custom metric, trace and log in OTLP format for testing purposes

 Example: